JanSlobodnik/pre-publishing/readme-draft.md

 We are working on the following:

 * Receiving and broadcasting transactions from/into the transaction pool.
-This is already possible with the node, but is in beta/alpha quality right now and still needs more work.
+This is already possible but is still an early alpha version and needs more work.

 In the future, we plan to implement: